maybe you did too…

 In high school, I met a chiropractor named Jenny Bruck who got me all jazzed up about health and wellness.
 I already loved Biology and Health class and could not get enough of such topics!
 I waltzed up to Jennifer and told her that when I grew up, I wanted to stand in front of people and educate them just like her!

 Then I ventured off to college for Health Education and started dreaming of being a health and nutrition coach / teacher for.
-I was admittedly naive enough to think that clients would just to me the second I opened my doors on something and I was also foolish enough to think that teaching was somehow an easy gig...
+I was admittedly naive enough to think that clients would just flock to me the second I opened my doors and I was also foolish enough to think that teaching was somehow an easy gig...

 Jason was moving to North Carolina to get his own adventuring in and I was heading to France to cook and care for an elderly American couple.
 We stayed in touch throughout my travels and when my work with them was complete, I decided that it was a good time for a fresh start.
 So…